Ms. Gray with older daughter, Brynna.

-6-8th Grade GT English Language Arts
+6-8th Grade English Language Arts for the Gifted

 During our school year, we will explore our language through reading and writing about both literary and informational text.
 At the end of this course, you will be able to read, understand, explain, and analyze increasingly complex texts; and further develop skills & understandings mastered in preceding grades.*